oddjobs-maple/odd_jobs/out/README.md

 Gishes attack both with melee (similarly to the closely related STR mage) and with spells.

 Gishes use INT (unlike LUK mages) as their primary casting stat, but have this INT limited by their STR.
-See the LUK gish for a variant that is more similar to LUK mages, but naturally weaker than this kind of gish.
+See the LUK gish for a variant that is more similar to LUK mages, but naturally somewhat weaker than this kind of gish.

 ## LUK Gish